nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 2. Create `DeleteModuleCommand` object.
 3. Execute command.\
    i. `DeleteModuleCommand` finds the index of the module to be deleted in user's input.\
-   ii. `DeleteModuleCommand` calls `moduleManager.deleteModule(moduleIndex)` to delete the specifed module and print the message to the user.
+   ii. `DeleteModuleCommand` calls `moduleManager.deleteModule(moduleIndex)` to delete the specified module and print the message to the user.

 #### 4.1.3 Listing All Modules